cs1302uga/cs1302-ce03/README.md

 1. `user1`: What is the octal mode of the `ex03` directory?
 Do you think other users can see the contents of this directory?
 <hr/>

+1. `user1`: remove read permissions on `Loop.java`.
+What command did you use?

+1. `user2`: modify `Loop.java`.
+Yes, it is possible.
+How did you do it?

+1. `user1`: remove all permissions on `Loop.java`.
+Uh oh...

+1. `user1`: change directory permissions.
+Ask user2 what they can/can't do now.
+Can they still read the file if they have the full path?

 [![License: CC BY-NC-ND 4.0](https://img.shields.io/badge/License-CC%20BY--NC--ND%204.0-lightgrey.svg)](http://creativecommons.org/licenses/by-nc-nd/4.0/)

 <small>